ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vsphere_resilience_mode/guide.en-gb.md

 >
 > @api {v1} /dedicatedCloud GET /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/host/{hostId}/resilience/canBeEnabled

-If the test is feasible, the result is: true.
+If the test is feasible, the result is: `true`.

 To start the test, you can use the following call: